romgrod/kaya/documentation/custom_parameters.md

 Select List
 ---------------------

-To provide a certain set of possible values that a test suite can use, you can provide a custom parameter as a select list It is like a text field but just use () to provide the possible values separated by | (pipe char).
+To provide a certain set of possible values that a test task can use, you can provide a custom parameter as a select list It is like a text field but just use () to provide the possible values separated by | (pipe char).

       regression: -t @regression runnable=true custom=[environment:(RC|IC|BETA|PROD)]